richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 If you don't read this section, the important outcome is that the distribution is approximately uniform without random access, so produces unbiased samples.

 Suppose we want to select a sample of size $k$ from a large file of known size $m$ records.
-Vitter starts by defining the random variable $S(n, N)$ as the number of observations to _skip_, where $n$ is the number of records selected so far, and $N$ is the number of records remaining in the file.
+Vitter starts by defining the random variable $S(n, N)$ as the number of observations to _skip_, where $n$ is the number of records remaining to be selected, and $N$ is the number of records remaining in the file.
 In general, the sampling algorithm will

 1. Generate $s = S(n, N)$
 2. Skip over $s$ records
 3. Include the record at offset $s+1$ relative to the start of the scan in the sample.

-We just need to be sure we define $S(n, N)~\in~[0, N-n)$ such that we do get $k$ samples by the time the input has been scanned, without introducing bias.
+We just need to be sure we define $S(n, N)~\in~[0, N-n]$ such that we do get $k$ samples by the time the input has been scanned, without introducing bias.
 It is intuitive that the probability of skipping $s$ records should be:

 $$ \mathbb{P}(S=s) = \frac{n}{N-s} $$